hannahhayward/student-workbook/src/reflections/wk1/quiz1.md

 **3.** What is the `\<html>\</html>` tag in a document?
 <!-- enter you answer in the space below -->
 ```
-this tag outlines what all you would like to show up on your html document.
+this tag outlines what all you would like to show up on your html document/webpage.
 ```

 **4.** What does `HTML` stand for?
 <!-- enter you answer in the space below -->
 ```
+hyper text markup language
 ```

 **5.** What Does `CSS` stand for?
 <!-- enter you answer in the space below -->
 ```
+cascading style sheets
 ```

 **6.** What are the three components that makeup a `CSS` rule? <br> Example: